 If you think you’re going to need more baggage coming home with you, it pays to look outside your airline’s expensive excess baggage option.
 While excess baggage will never be cheap, there are services out there that cater to flyers who need more luggage than what airlines offer.

-Depending on the service you choose you can get the option of sending a bag, or packing a box, and having these items arrive at your nominated location.
-Simply book online, pack your bags as per their instruction, and let them do the rest.
+If you’re in Perth, Exportair is a great option for sending your personal belongings and goods back home.
+You have the option of sending a bag, or packing a box, and having these items arrive at your nominated location by air or sea.
+Simply get a quote online, book, pack your bags or boxes as per their instruction, and let them do the rest.